IDT-ITI/CA-SUM-360/README.md

 a moving camera

 ## Training
 For the training process of ATSal model, we first trained the attention model with 2140 images reproduced from 107 ERP images of Salient360! and Sitzman.
-Then we trained the attention model with 140 VR-EyeTracking videos that is included in the [a relative link]data/VR-EyeTracking/train_split.txt
+Then we trained the attention model with 140 VR-EyeTracking videos that is included in the [train_split](data/VR-EyeTracking/train_split.txt)